Danmou/mathematical/README.md

 mathematical.render(inputs)
 ```

-This returns an array of dictionaries, rendering the indices.
+This returns an list of dictionaries, rendering the indices.
 For example, for the above, you will receive the following output:

 ```
 [ {"data": "...", "width": ... }, { "data": '$not__thisisnotreal$', "exception": "...", {"data": "...", "width": ... }]